ErikKassubek/ADVOCATE/examples/fuzzing/README.md

 example is shown, in which the triggering of the default is the most likely scenario, but triggering another case could lead to a bug.

+In [GFuzz/select2.go](./GFuzz/select2.go), a program where only a specific combination of chosen cases in multiple selects leads to a bug.

 In [GFuzz/hb1.go](./GFuzz/hb1.go) and [GFuzz/hb1.go](./GFuzz/hb1.go) we show
 examples for how our improvements using the HB analysis may improve the accuracy and speed of GFuzz.